 - Age: The most common organisms isolated in children with uncomplicated UTI are Enterobacteriaceae.
 Gram-positive organisms are common, and polymicrobial infections account for up to 1 in 3 infections in the elderly.

-- Gender: Women are affected more often than men (about 40 to 50 times), because of shorter female urethra (4 cm) compared with male urethra (20 cm) i.e. infectious agents reach the bladder more easily in female.
+- Gender: Women are affected more often than men (about 40 to 50 times), because of the shorter female urethra (4 cm) compared with the male urethra (20 cm) i.e. infectious agents reach the bladder more easily in females.

 Complicated vs. Uncomplicated UTI: